tenseg/barnacle/README.md

 [X] Permissions and Preferences
 [X] Move main Barnacle to a template
     [X] Perhaps move components into partials?
-[ ] Make configuration and view publishable for customization [ ] Harden components against missing variables
+[X] Make configuration and templates publishable for customization [ ] Harden components against missing variables
 [ ] Add the MIT License
 [ ] Instructions for installing from Git